September 1, 2022

 POLICY (1): The LEA will disseminate relevant applications, evaluations, program plans and information related to the LEA's education program and activities with sufficient advance notice to allow tribes and parents of Indian children the opportunity to review and make recommendations.
 [34CFR222.94(a)(1)]

-Procedure 1: The District Administrator / designee will, as soon as reasonably possible after such information becomes available, but not later than one week in advance of any meeting, disseminate to Indian parents and Tribal officials a copy of the following documents:
+Procedure 1: The District Administrator / designee will, as soon as reasonably possible after such information becomes available, but not later than one week in advance of any meeting, disseminate by website or mail, to Indian parents and Tribal officials a copy of the following documents:

 In addition, information regarding these materials will be included on the District's website.

 Parents of Indian children, tribal officials and the public will be given notice of any and all meetings related to equal participation and / or educational program content.
-Information about meeting times and locations will be disseminated in the Fall questionnaire and posted in the same manner as a legally posted Board meeting.
-The School District calendar is distributed to parents at the beginning of the school year.
+Information about meeting times and locations will be disseminated in the fall questionnaire and posted in the same manner as a legally posted Board meeting on the door and the WEB.
+Further, weekly handouts include all meeting dates & times.
+The School District calendar is distributed to parents at the beginning of the school year, through a weekly handout & email, as well as posted on the WEB.

 POLICY (2): The Nespelem School District will provide an opportunity for the Colville Confederated Tribes and parents of Indian children to provide their views on the District's educational program and activities, including recommendations on the needs of their children and on how the District may help those children realize the benefits of the educational programs and activities.
 [34CFR222 .94(a)(2)]